jjvanzon/JJs-Reference-Architecture/layers.md

 ### Bidirectional Relationship Synchronization

-[Bidirectional relationship synchronization](aspects.md#bidirectional-relationship-synchronization) can keep two ends of a relationship in sync.
-It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.
-This mechanism can be part in the [business layer](#business-layer) as well.
+[Bidirectional relationship synchronization](aspects.md#bidirectional-relationship-synchronization) can keep the two ends of a relationship in sync.
+By setting the parent property, `product.Supplier = mySupplier`, the child collection, `mySupplier.Products`, will also be updated to include `myProduct`.
+This mechanism can be made part of a [business layer](#business-layer).

 ### Facades